filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

       http://www.securityfocus.com/bid/20418

-This doesn't tell me the affected version I check the security focus [link](http://www.securityfocus.com/bid/20418) found under references.
+This doesn't tell me the affected version so I check the security focus [link](http://www.securityfocus.com/bid/20418) found under references.
-One of the affected versions is the one are running, sweet!
+One of the affected versions is the one the target are running, sweet!

     msf > use auxiliary/scanner/ssh/ssh_enumusers
     msf auxiliary(ssh_enumusers) > show options